breandan/markovian/README.md

 ```

 However, we can do even better!
-Since the prefixes `*b` and `*c` occur exactly once, we could store the transition counts as a prefix tree of pairs, whose first entry records the prefix and second records its frequency.
-Like before, we could compress this into a DAG to deduplicate equal-frequency branches.
+Since the prefixes `*b` and `*c` occur more than once, we could store the transition counts as a prefix tree of pairs, whose first entry records the prefix and second records its frequency.
+Like before, we could compress this into a DAG to deduplicate leaves with equal-frequency.
 This might be depicted as follows:

 ```
          Prefix Tree                          Prefix DAG